ptdatta/ptdatta/README.md

 - 👋 Hi, I’m @Parthib
 - 👀 I’m interested in ... learning code
-- 🌱 I’m currently learning ... python
+- 🌱 I’m currently learning ... web dev
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...